Modern Solutions Need To Communicate With Each Other

 - Examine current flows, processes, and any related requirements.
 We want to clearly understand what is needed, where it comes from, and where it will go.
 The outcome of this step is often a diagram or flow chart of some form.
 That picture makes it easier for everyone to understand the process and the solution architecture.

 - Integration methods are reviewed, and a rough design is created.
-This may include one or more proofs of concept to verify that the required integrations work.
-This step often turns up additional requirements and potential data cleansing or transformation that will be needed.
+This step may include one or more proofs of concept to verify that the required integrations work.
+That often turns up additional requirements and potential data cleansing or transformation that will be needed.

 - Data mapping requirements are defined and plugged into the process as a form of test run.
-This step is sometimes done in two phases.
+This step can require two phases.
 First, the process is run on paper, where each step is validated for the given inputs and desired outputs.
 Then, a POC is created to push a single record or a small amount of data through the system.
 A successful run validates the design and mappings.

-- The entire process is then implemented with regular UAT or similar data flow validation from source to target.
+- The process is executed with sample production data or similar data flow validation from source to target.

 These steps can be straightforward when you have little data and only two systems to integrate via a stable, well-defined interface.
 However, they can take months of development time and discussions when dealing with large amounts of data, multiple integrations, fragile interfaces (like scraping), and other factors that add multipliers of complexity.